Security-Onion-Solutions/securityonion-docs/homenet.rst

     uniqueid: 1602623674
     hnsensor: 10.0.0.0/8

-In order to sync the configuration change with the node, we can either wait for the node to automatically highstate on the predefined interval, or we can force it.
+In order to sync the configuration change with the node, we can either wait for the node to automatically highstate on the predefined interval or we can force it.
 Since this homenet only applies to :ref:`suricata`, we can apply the ``suricata`` state to the node.

 - From the manager: